paulkmiller/Ash-Mobile-Proto/readme.md

 + ~~Build "full-page" view, only available after card has been expanded~~
 + ~~On clicking a marker, have its corresponding card returned-- See [Mapbox-GL-JS Listings Demo](https://www.mapbox.com/help/building-a-store-locator/) for similar behavior~~
 + Have returned card go to top of deck
++ Keep cards other than top card from expanding on click
 + Fix janky expansion animations
 + Improve animation FPS on mobile will require ancillary research into FPS boosting techniques
 + Write JS for ```swiping up as "Yes"``` and ```swiping down as "No"```